crykn/crykn.github.io/_pages/features.md

     btn_class: "btn--primary"
 feature_row3:
   - image_path: /assets/images/features/ecosystem.png
-    title: "Extensive third party ecosystem"
+    title: "Extensive third-party ecosystem"
-    excerpt: 'LibGDX offers a very extensive third party ecosystem.
+    excerpt: 'LibGDX offers a very extensive third-party ecosystem.
 There are numerous [tools](/dev/tools/) and libraries that take a lot of work off the hands of developers.
 [Awesome-libgdx](https://github.com/rafaskb/awesome-libgdx) is a curated list of libGDX-centered **libraries** and a good starting point for anyone new in the libGDX world.'
     url: "https://github.com/rafaskb/awesome-libgdx"
     btn_label: "Check out awesome-libgdx"
     btn_class: "btn--primary"